o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 This service advertises available spawnables that can be used in simulation.
 We will utilize the asset catalog to find those spawnables.
-There is a useful API in the Engine to get products assets from the asset catalog:
+There is a useful API in the Engine to get product assets from the asset catalog:
 ```cpp
 AZ::Data::AssetCatalogRequests::EnumerateAssets
 ```
-The asset catalog contains product assets (such as `.spawnables`, `.azmodel`, `.azbuffer`).
+The asset catalog contains product assets (such as `.spawnable`, `.azmodel`, `.azbuffer`).
 We will introduce another product asset called `.simulationinfo`.
 This asset will contain necessary data about Prefab that can be spawned or adjusted by Simulation Interfaces.